 2. Don’t stop when you’re tired; stop when you’re done

 Sustainable endurance matters.
-Protect your sleep, plan deep-work blocks, and batch shallow tasks.
-The day you stop moving is the day momentum dies.
-Keep going—consistent finishes compound.
+Protect sleep, block deep work on your calendar, and batch shallow tasks.
+The day you stop closing loops is the day momentum dies.

 3. Honesty is a very expensive gift—don’t expect it from everyone